Skip to content

 console.log(`Sliding Window: Using ${rememberedMessages}/${totalMessages} messages (forgot ${forgottenMessages})`);

-// Create streaming response using Response API (unchanged)
+// Create streaming response (unchanged)

 const stream = await openai.responses.create({